 – Andrew Smelser, SQA Engineer, Eventbrite

 Learn more about how TestRail approaches test management from TestRail Product Manager Simon Knight.

 The best in the world use TestRail test management

-TestRail is the leader in the annual 2021 G2 Grid for Test Management, with the best ratings for customer satisfaction and ease of use, as well as the Spring 2020, Fall 2020, and Winter 2020 G2 Grid.*
+TestRail is the leader in the annual 2021 G2 Grid for Test Management and Software Testing, with the highest ratings for best results, most implementable, and overall enterprise leader as well as Fall 2021, Summer 2021, and Spring 2021 G2 Grid.*